laboon/ebook/text/40_unit_testing.md

   For this book, we will be using the JUnit unit testing framework.
 JUnit ( http://junit.org ) is an instance of the xUnit testing framework, which originally comes from SUnit, a testing framework for Smalltalk.
 As a side note, Smalltalk is one of those languages that was years ahead of its time.
 If you want to see what the future of software engineering will be like, one of the best things to do is to go look at what cool features languages had twenty years ago that were considered too slow or too immature or too "academic".
 Usually, these cool features will come back into vogue years later, with the community of whatever language they've ended up in loudly trumpeting their novelty (see: garbage collection, macros, metaprogramming).

   Fuddy-duddy rants aside, the JUnit test framework allows us to create unit tests that have much of the "behind-the-scenes" work taken care of.
 The developer can then focus on generating the test logic and understanding what is being tested, and instead of wasting time writing out conditionals printing "yay, test passed!" or "boo, test failed" in the appropriate cases.

+  Although we will be covering JUnit, as it is a popular and easy-to-understand testing framework, it is far from the only unit testing framework in existence.
+Just in the world of Java testing, there is TestNG, a more fully-featured framework; JTest, which includes the ability to automatically generate unit tests; and cucumber-jvm, which allows us to behavior-driven testing (and which we'll be discussing in our chapter on that topic).

   The following is an implementation of a unit test checking for linked list equality, as per above.
 Don't worry if you don't understand all of the code; over the next few sections it will be explained thoroughly.

 ```java
 import static org.junit.Assert.*;